axtk/routescape/README.md

 - Single way to match routes with components and prop values
 - Similar to native APIs
 - Decoupled routes: no hierarchy as a prerequisite
-- Straightforward middleware hooks, lazy routes, compatibility with SSR
+- Straightforward middleware hooks, lazy routes, compatibility with CSR and SSR
 - Progressive type-safe routing
 - Utility hook to convert HTML links to SPA route links